gogowenzhang/Symptoms-Checker/README.md

 #### Summary:

+I have been thinking about creating a symptom checker application for a while.
+And this task happens to be aligned with my thought.
+So I come up with this project which is to cluster the symptom information into different groups.
+The project will focus on online info retrieving, text preprocessing and a simple K Means modeling.
+The result of this project could provide insight for future disease classfication based on symptoms.

 #### Steps:

 1. Retrieves symptom information of 11 different diseases from https://www.mayoclinic.org/.
 I particularly selected diseases form three categories: cancers, cardiovascular diseases, and neurological diseases.